Epoch Youth Project

 How We Got Here

 Epoch Youth Project, formerly known as MINE Youth Project, takes place on the unceded and ancestral territories of the Coast Salish peoples, including the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) Nations.
+We send our gratitude to the host nations for taking care of this land since time immemorial and work to be good uninvited guests here on their land.

 The project has been made possible with the support of Made in BC, The Vancouver Parks Board, BC Arts Council, Vancouver Foundation, ArtStarts Creative Spark, Trout Lake Community Centre and Kensington Community Centre.